 The form and guidance are available at https://science.gc.ca/eic/site/063.nsf/eng/h_98257.html

-Note: An updated Risk Assessment Form (RAF) for the National Security Guidelines for Research Partnerships will launch in March 2023.
-The updated RAF will replace the version currently posted on the Safeguarding Your Research portal.
-This iteration of the RAF was developed with feedback from the research community, including in consultations with members of the Government of Canada-Universities Working Group.
+Note: An updated Risk Assessment Form (RAF) for the National Security Guidelines for Research Partnerships launched on March 24, 2023.
+The updated RAF replaced the previous version posted on the Safeguarding Your Research portal.
+This new iteration of the RAF was developed with feedback from the research community, including in consultations with members of the Government of Canada-Universities Working Group.
 It has been streamlined to increase clarity and usability.
 To support the transition, NSERC will accept Alliance grant applications with either version of the RAF until April 30, 2023.
 Starting May 1, 2023, only the new version will be accepted.

 Researchers must answer a series of questions to the best of their knowledge and using information and resources available to them.
 This includes being aware of any obligations under the Export and Import Permits Act.

 These questions focus on:

 - its potential interest to foreign governments, militaries or their proxies

 - potential military, policing or intelligence applications

 - working in areas covered by export controls